We're Here to Help!

 Baby changing facilities are located in most restrooms throughout the Zoo and a non-restroom baby changing and nursing room with rocking chair is available at the rear of the Serengeti Market Café; please refer to the zoo map for locations.

 Our Zoo birthday party packages are a great way to celebrate that special day.
 The Zoo also has facilities available for rent for everything from corporate meetings to private celebrations, outings and more – you can even rent the entire Zoo!
 Please visit our Book an Event page for more information.

 The Zoo offers a wide variety of education programs for preschoolers through teens, including ZooCamp, animal-inspired art classes, environmental clubs, programs for parents to enjoy together with their preschoolers, special experiences for the whole family to enjoy together and more.

-First Aid is located in the Sophie Danforth building across from the penguin exhibit; please refer to the zoo map for the exact location.
+First Aid is located in the Sophie Danforth building across from the Alex and Ani Farmyard exhibit; please refer to the zoo map for the exact location.

 There are three gift shops at Roger Williams Park Zoo.
 Discover the Wild is open year-round.
 Seasonally, the Crossroads gift shop, Masai Market and mobile gift carts are available as well.
 Please see our Restaurants & Gift Shops page for more information and our zoo map for locations.

 Should your child become lost during your visit, remain calm and notify any Zoo staff member (as identified by a staff t-shirt or uniform).
 The staff member will notify Zoo security personnel who will put into action an organized and thorough search until you are reunited with your child.
 Adult guests who have become separated from their party may be paged over the Zoo’s intercom system only in the case of an emergency.
 Notify a Zoo security officer for assistance in locating your party.